-The program delivers approximately \$2 million annually through a competitive funding round, with flexibility to consider additional out of round applications where significant opportunities arise.
+The program delivers approximately \$2 million annually through a competitive funding round, with flexibility to consider additional out of round applications where significant opportunities arise and where funds allow.
 The program includes a two-stage application process which allows for in-principle support in the early stages of exhibition planning, followed by a final application closer to the exhibition opening.